l0michael/lomichael.net/index.md

 ---
 layout: home
-title: Welcome
+title: About
 ---
-# Hello!
-This is my personal site built with Jekyll and hosted on Github Pages
+Hello, welcome to my blog!